 Conference Bursaries

 Since 2019 the SSNCI has offered two conference bursaries to help PhD students/independent scholars attend our Annual Conference to present their research.
-These are worth €150 each and are intended to pay for travel and accommodation expenses.
-In response to the rising cost of living, from 2023 these bursaries will be increased to 3 in number, each to a value of €300.
+They are intended to pay for travel and accommodation expenses.
+Our bursaries were originally worth €150 each, however, in response to the rising cost of living, from 2023 these bursaries were increased to 3 in number, each to a value of €300.

 There is no formal application for this bursary.
 If you would like to apply for one of the bursaries, and are presenting a paper at our next Annual Conference, please send an e-mail to 19ireland@gmail.com setting out, very briefly, a budget which includes (a) what expenses you will incur in travelling to our Annual Conference to present your research, and (b) what support you have available from your University (if any) or other sources to pay for these expenses.